djangodeployment/django-deployment-book/10-recovery2.rst

-backed up system only had Django apps deployed in the way I have described in the rest of this book.** If you have something else installed, or if you have deployed in a different way (e.g. in different directories), you must modify the plan with one of your own.
+backed up system only had Django apps deployed in the way I have described in the rest of this book.** If you have something else installed, or if you have deployed in a different way (e.g. in different directories), you **must** modify the plan with one of your own.

+You must also make sure that you have access to the recovery plan even if the server goes down; that is, don't store the recovery plan on a server that is among those that may need to be recovered.

  1. Notify management, or the customer, or whoever is affected and needs to be informed.